muimui3/ocpkvm/README.md

-etting OCP 4.1 using KVM
+# Setting OCP 4.1 using KVM

 This Guide will get you up and running using KVM `libvirt`.
 This setup should work for both RedHat or Centos OS 7.X.
 The ordered bare-metal IBM Cloud will act as KVM Host.